Mr. PlayasMexico's Insider Beach Guide

 Species You Can Expect to See

-- Humpback whale — The flagship species.
+• Humpback whale — The flagship species.
 Humpbacks are the acrobats of the whale world — known for breaching (launching their entire bodies out of the water), pectoral slapping, and tail-lobbing.
-The sounds they make are audible underwater through the hull of a small boat.
 Adults reach 40–50 feet and 30–40 tons.
-The humpback population in this corridor is healthy and sightings in January and February are reliable.
+Sightings in January and February are reliable.
 This is the species most people come for.

-- Fin whale — The second-largest animal on Earth, reaching 85 feet.
+• Fin whale — The second-largest animal on Earth, reaching 85 feet.
 Less acrobatic than humpbacks but remarkable in scale — seeing a fin whale surface next to a small boat recalibrates your understanding of size.
-Regularly seen in the deeper waters of the Sea of Cortez off San Carlos throughout the season.
+Regularly seen in the deeper waters of the Sea of Cortez throughout the season.

-- Blue whale — The largest animal that has ever existed on Earth — up to 100 feet and 150–200 tons.
+• Blue whale — The largest animal that has ever existed on Earth — up to 100 feet and 150–200 tons.
 Sightings are occasional but real.
 The Sea of Cortez is one of the few places in the world where blue whales can be found with any regularity.
-When a blue whale surfaces near a boat, the experience is described consistently by guides and passengers as genuinely overwhelming.

-- Gray whale — The great migrators.
-Gray whales travel 10,000 miles each way between Alaska and the breeding lagoons of Baja California — the longest migration of any mammal.
+• Gray whale — The great migrators.
+Gray whales travel 10,000 miles each way between Alaska and the breeding lagoons of Baja California.
 They pass through waters near San Carlos from December through February.

-- Common dolphins and bottlenose dolphins — Year-round residents of the Sea of Cortez off San Carlos.
-Dolphin encounters during whale watching tours are extremely common — often the pods ride the bow wave of the boat.
-Bottlenose dolphins in particular seem entirely unbothered by boats and will approach voluntarily.
+• Common dolphins and bottlenose dolphins — Year-round residents.
+Dolphin encounters during whale watching tours are extremely common — often the pods ride the bow wave of the boat voluntarily.

 Why the Sea of Cortez?